-The investigational bispecific antibody mosunetuzumab is showing activity in preliminary studies of patients with non-Hodgkin lymphoma (NHL), including those who are refractory to or relapsed after third-line chimeric antigen receptor (CAR) T-cell therapy.
-If preliminary findings are validated by further study, mosunetuzumab, and perhaps other bispecific antibodies in development, may present an option after CAR T-cell therapy for patients with B-cell lymphomas and leukemias who no longer have treatment options.
+Mosunetuzumab, an investigational bispecific antibody, demonstrated activity in preliminary studies of patients with non-Hodgkin lymphoma (NHL), including those who are refractory to or relapsed after third-line chimeric antigen receptor (CAR) T-cell therapy.